Visa and entry requirements for au pairs in Canada

 There is no official au pair programme or au pair visa for Canada.
 However, young persons from the following countries may apply for a Working Holiday Maker visa instead:

-Australia, Austria*, Belgium, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hong Kong, Ireland, Italy**, Japan, South Korea, Latvia, Lithuania, Mexico***, Netherlands, New Zealand, Norway, Poland, Slovakia, Slovenia, Spain, Sweden, Taiwan, Ukraine*** and Great Britain.
+Australia, Austria*, Belgium, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hong Kong, Ireland, Italy**, Luxembourg, Japan, Latvia, Lithuania, Mexico***, Netherlands, New Zealand, Norway, Poland, Portugal, San Marino, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, Ukraine*** and Great Britain.

 * Au pairs from Austria can also apply for a visa with the Student Work Abroad Programme if they meet all the requirements.